UbiquityDotNET/Ubiquity.NET.Versioning/docfx/ReadMe.md

 # Documentation
 >NOTE:
-> This file itself does NOT particpate in the generated docs output.
+> This file itself does NOT participate in the generated docs output.
 It documents the input
 > to the doc generation and the process for maintainers of this library (Who clearly don't
 > have great memories or are otherwise easily confused. :nerd_face:)

 DocFX is used to generate the documentation for this library.
 There is confusion on what the statictoc template means and requires.
-It is ***LITERALLY*** that the Table of Contents (TOC) is staticly generated.
+It is ***LITERALLY*** that the Table of Contents (TOC) is statically generated.
 So that the entire site is servable from a file path.
 This ***DOES NOT*** mean that the default+modern template is unusable for hosted static site scenarios like 'gh-pages' in GitHub.
 It only means that the TOC support will ***require*** a hosted site to provide the contents needed by the generated